What’s the Logic Behind C-Betting in PLO?

 Let's start with the categories of hands which usually benefit from betting.

-In this spot, good hands to bet with will be mostly over pairs with nut flush draws (emphasising the ones having some additional equity), your best draws (wraps with the flush draw) or the top two pairs.
+In this spot, good hands to bet with will be most over pairs with nut flush draw (emphasising the ones having some additional equity), your best draws (wraps with the flush draw) or the top two pairs.
 Many hands in these categories benefit from building the pot and can continue against a raise.

 What hands should you check with?
 The bottom two pairs without backup are great candidates (since you can't protect their equity as you could in Hold'em); the same goes for draws to lower straights.
 Both categories hate to be check-raised but function pretty well as calling hands against turn leads.